yourpapa11/LINK-SHORTER/README.md

 # Vkshort-bot
-Make short link by using [Vkshorts](https://vkshort.in) API key.
-Made by @ITS_NOT_ROMEO.
+Make short link by using [Vkshorts](https://vkshort.in) API key. .
 Give a star 🌟 and fork 🍴 it.

 ### New Features!!